 Add and Subtract with Negatives

 Mathematics is not static.
 It makes things move.
 Our interactive tools embedded in key lesson apps help students learn by making math move.

 In the Adding and Subtracting Negatives app, an interactive number line helps students get their heads around adding and subtracting with opposites.

-We've embedded the old site in the new, with all of the available FREE apps (and more coming all the time).
+Here are all of the lesson apps.
+Click on an image to go to the Chrome Web Store site for the lesson app.
 Take a look at the middle school selection and click on More to see details about each app, watch the videos, and even play with some of the interactives.